-The technology at the core of this solution is OPA and its declarative language called Rego.
-You can specify the policies that you want OPA to evaluate and act upon by writing the code manually or by configuring built-in rules to suit your requirements.
+The technology at the core of this solution is Open Policy Agent (OPA) and its declarative policy language, Rego.
+You can specify the policies that OPA evaluates and acts upon by configuring built-in rules or by writing custom policies using Rego.

-A Workspace is a container for the collection of systems that you and your team manage.
-It provides access to individual system resources and a context for resources that span multiple systems.
-Currently, Styra DAS tenants are limited to a single, tenant-level workspace.
+A Workspace is a container for a collection of managed Systems.
+It provides access to individual System resources and a context for resources that span multiple Systems.
+Styra DAS tenants are limited to a single, tenant-level Workspace.

-A System is Styra’s core unit for policy authoring, validation, and distribution together with decision monitoring, analysis, and reporting.
-In Styra, a System represents a real-world software system for policy management.
+A System is Styra’s core unit for policy authoring, validation, and distribution, together with decision monitoring, analysis, and reporting.
+In Styra DAS, a System represents a real-world software system for policy management.
 The real-world software system may be a physical or virtual computer node, a cluster of nodes that form a logical management boundary, or an application running on multiple nodes in a cloud instance.
-Styra supports both predefined system-types like Envoy and Kubernetes, as well as a Custom system-type that allows you to define other targets manually.
-For example, a real-world Kubernetes cluster is represented by a Kubernetes Styra system and a real-world microservice is represented by a Envoy Styra system.
+Styra DAS supports both pre-defined Systems, including Envoy and Kubernetes, and custom Systems to define other targets manually.
+For example, a real-world Kubernetes cluster is represented by a Kubernetes Styra System and a real-world microservice is represented by an Envoy Styra System.

 For example, the real-world software system could be a Kubernetes cluster running OPA for admission control, or a deployment of microservices configured with OPA for authorization, or a collection of physical servers using OPA's Pluggable Authentication Modules (PAM).
-In other words, a DAS system stores all the policies required for a single class of OPAs to make policy decisions for any software those OPAs are connected to.
+A Styra DAS System stores all the policies required for a single class of OPAs to make policy decisions for any software to which those OPAs are connected.

-For Styra, a system acts as a discrete boundary for defining and enforcing policies.
+For Styra DAS, a System acts as a discrete boundary for defining and enforcing policies.

-A Stack is a collection of policies and a description of which systems those policies apply to.
-It organizes multiple systems into a logical collection based on common characteristics.
-Stacks allow you to apply the same policies to several systems without having to define those policies one system at a time.
+A Stack is a collection of Policies and a description of the Systems where the policies are applied.
+It organizes multiple Systems into a logical collection based on common characteristics.
+Stacks allow you to apply the same Policies to multiple Systems.

 A Rule is a specific individual constraint.
-It consists of specific instructions that you write in the form of a Rego statement for custom rules, or specific parameters that you configure for existing Rego statements used in built-in rules.
+It consists of specific instructions written in the form of a Rego statement for custom Rules or specific parameters that you configure for existing Rego statements using built-in Rules.

-For example, you may define a rule that specifies only images from an explicitly authorized registry can be deployed.
+For example, a Rule can specify only images from an explicitly authorized registry can be deployed.

-A Policy is a collection of rules.
-Those rules codify a real-world policy describing procedures or behaviors for conducting business that are typically documented in written form in an employee handbook, WIKI, or Runbook.
-When a policy is applied to a system, it enforces or monitors the behavior of that system and its users.
+A Policy is a collection of Rules.
+Those Rules codify a real-world Policy describing procedures or behaviors for conducting business that is typically documented in written form in an employee handbook, wiki page, or a runbook.
+When a Policy is applied to a System, it enforces or monitors the behavior of the System and its users.

 Decisions and Violations

-If an operation violates a policy that is being enforced on a specific system, the operation is denied.
+If an operation violates a Policy enforced on a specific System, the operation is denied.